 (d) the approval referred to in subregulation (2), if required.

-(2) If the number of parking bays to be permitted by the varied licence would be greater than the number permitted by the approval under the Town Planning and Development Act 1928 2 that was lodged with the application for the licence or for an earlier variation, the application for variation must be accompanied by a further approval under that Act indicating approval for the increase in the number of parking bays and indicating the uses for which the additional bays have been approved.
+(2) If the number of parking bays to be permitted by the varied licence would be greater than the number permitted by the approval under the Planning and Development Act 2005 that was lodged with the application for the licence or for an earlier variation, the application for variation must be accompanied by a further approval under that Act indicating approval for the increase in the number of parking bays and indicating the uses for which the additional bays have been approved.

+[Regulation 8 amended in Gazette 11 Sep 2012 p.
+4348.]

 9. Infringement notices, offences prescribed (Sch.
 3 and Act s.
 19(1))

 For the purposes of section 19(1) of the Act, an infringement notice may be given for an offence described in the third column of an item in Schedule 3 that is alleged to have been committed under the provision of the Act specified in the second column of the item.